2kranki/gen/README.md

 I am running this on MacOSX for now.
 I will adapt the above for Windows at some point.
 My editor is Goland from Intellij.
 It has worked well for me.

+I have added repository, app01.
+It contains the latest output of 'gen' for the Test01 example.
+See the 'misc' directory in this repo for the controlling JSON files and https://github.com/2kranki/app01 for the generated  code.